jerseycheese/BootHillGM/Docs/UserStories.md

   - Verify that added IDs and classes are unique and descriptive
   - Test that added identifiers don't break existing styles or functionality

-- [ ] As a user, I want to see character attributes and skills in title case for better readability.
+- [ ] As a user, I want to see character attributes in title case for better readability.
   **Test Plan:**
-  - Check all instances where character attributes and skills are displayed
+  - Check all instances where character attributes are displayed
-  - Verify that attributes and skills are consistently displayed in title case
+  - Verify that attributes are consistently displayed in title case

 - [ ] As a user, I want the journal to be on its own separate page, so that it doesn't take up too much space on the Game Session page.
   **Test Plan:**